top of page

-Examining the zeitgeist expression 'the body keeps the score' by applying the principle of Occam's razor and exploring our cognitive shortcuts'.
-Additionally, I look into how metaphors can gradually morphe into their literal meanings and why it is a good idea to keep an eye on it.
+Examining the zeitgeist expression 'the body keeps the score' and exploring our cognitive shortcuts.
+Additionally, I look into how metaphors can gradually morphe into their literal meanings and why it is a good idea

 B. is interested in psychotherapy, and he was referring to the ideas that were made popular in the book The Body Keeps the Score.
 To say that this 2014 book is extremely popular in psychotherapy circles is an understatement.
 In a nutshell, as the suggestive title implies, the idea is that when something difficult or traumatic happens to us, it is 'written' in our bodies, which 'remember' and 'keep the score.'
 While this might have been intended as a metaphor, over time it seems to have morphed into its literal meaning.